cinapr/RetrofitOldAppliances/README.md

 ## 6. WEB APPLICATION FOR REGISTERING USER, DEVICE, SCHEDULE :
-Make an webserver for the frontend to registering users, controlled devices, and the schedule.
+Make a web server for the frontend to registering users, controlled devices, and the schedule.
 Follow the instruction here :
 ```https://github.com/Bamistand/IOT_Frontend_Project.git```